lcwgreen/ESP32_Drone/README.md

                main power rail --> TP4056 (charging battery) main power rail --> MIC5219-3.3YM5 (regulate the power from 5V to 3.3V)
                main power rail --> 10u cap --> gnd (filtering and stability) CC1, CC2: seperately --> 5.1k ohm --> gnd (tell the system this device is a sink, if no ohm then new type c cannot be         used)
+        D-, D+: D- connecting to other D-, same as D+ (able reverse connection of type C) SBUS1, SBUS2: they both floating, no need sub-band function Shield, GND: connecting together
+  --> type C charger
+  --> MIC5219-3.3YM5
+      pins:
+            IN: higher power supply in (5V)
+            Out: 3.3V out
+            EN (Enable): =1 (able the chip work), =0 (unable the chip work)
+            BP: small capacitor pin (reduce the output noise
+            GND: common return
+      Routing:
+            IN: connecting the bus after passing the diode (power from USB-C or battery: 5V)
+            Out:
+              1. 2.2uF to GND (small and faster capacitor -> filter out the high frequency noise)
+              2. 10uF to GND (smooths slow voltage dips, if ESP suddenly draw lots current, this can provide a support)
+              3. 470 ohm --> LED --> GND (indicate there is power supply from 3V3 chip)
+              4. 3V3 net (power from the ESP/ other components)
+            EN: connecting to a switch, switching from 5V to GND (provide a control for 3V3 supply)
+            BP: passing a 470pF to gnd
+            GND: to gnd

+  --> MIC5219-3.3YM5

 #Hardware development